Contents

 As traditionally done in the implementation of an ERP system, we have gone through the following steps for the implementation of SAP S/4HANA at our customer:

-• Two integration tests, with the integration of all subsidiaries.
+- Two integration tests, with the integration of all subsidiaries.
 We conducted these tests within the individual modules and processes (e.g. FI, CO, PS, etc).
 Once this was done, we did cross-functional tests.
-These are tests of a universal process through all modules and processes (i.e. from sales, through the project execution, to project controlling).
+These are tests of an end-to-end process through all modules and processes (i.e. from sales, through the project execution, to project controlling).

 It is also worth mentioning that we conducted the tests centrally at the headquarters.
 This did admittedly involve a great deal of organisation, since a large number of participants needed to be coordinated together.
 However, the effort was well worthwhile.
 The various employees who would in future be working together on a particular project got to know each other.
 The cross-departmental tests provided an opportunity to clarify any open issues on the spot, with everyone taking part.